What is a Repository?

 Screenshot of the Architecture Repository application on Dragon1.

 You can add metadata to the data entities which you administer, such as standard images but also your own attributes with or without default values for those attributes.

 By relating the rich data entities to each other you form a model.
 You are able to create views (filters) on the models.
 Models can be used to link to visualizations and/or templates in the Visual Designer (another web application within Dragon1).

 Usage of Cabinets, Dossiers and Folders

 In order to enter data you have to create a Cabinet.
-Often this Cabinet will have the the name of your company, program or project.
+Often this Cabinet will have the name of your company, program or project.
 Within the Cabinet you need to create Dossiers, often important topics within your organization, program or project (such as products, processes, changes or solutions).
-From there one you create Folders within the Dossiers (Often Folders will have names of the types of the Dossier name.
+From there on, you create Folders within the Dossiers (Often Folders will have names of the types of the Dossier name.